JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2022_01.md

 This problem, trying to understand with our little mortal mind the mystery of God, was a real challenge for the revelators who had been working for years on the writing of _The Urantia Book_.
 At the very beginning of the book, the Prologue, already announces it to us:

 > “It is exceedingly difficult to present enlarged concepts and advanced truth, in our endeavor to expand cosmic consciousness and enhance spiritual perception, when we are restricted to the use of a circumscribed language of the realm.
-But our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue.” ([UB 0:0.2](/en/The_Urantia_Book/0#p0_2))
+But our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue.” (<a id="a71_362"></a>[UB 0:0.2](/en/The_Urantia_Book/0#p0_2))

 [Read more](/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_01)
 <br style="clear:both" />